Just a coincidence? Hmmm…

 Remember earlier when I admitted to my rather aloof assumptions about Portsea and surrounds.
 Well how wrong I was.
 This place is a treasure trove of excursion options and stunning scenery.

 I must also highlight the excellent compendium that Sol.us provides highlighting a bevy of local attractions.
 I don’t know about you but I love reading these things.
 It’s the first thing I do once settled into any new hotel room or holiday house.
 In particular I want to thank them for all the ‘rainy day’ options.
 Very insightful and useful for families.
-We were unlucky to strike three days of pretty miserable weather during our stay but that certainly didn’t dampen any spirits.
+We were unlucky to strike three days of wet weather during our first stay but that certainly didn’t dampen any spirits.

 Dad and mum also delighted in the treasure-trove of board games provided.
 Great to digital-detox screen obsessed children.
 Some of the true greats are here including my personal favourite – a game that seemed to teleport me back to my childhood – Battleship.
 It was so special to spend quality time together as a family.
 No jobs to go to or school drop offs.
-We were warm, we were relaxed and we were happy.
+We were comfortable, we were relaxed and we were happy.